danilofreire/umbertolandia/README.md

 ## Markdown

-Please refer to the simple Markdown I've included in this repository if you need to learn the basics of Markdown editing.
+Please refer to the simple Markdown tutorial I've included in this repository if you need to learn the basics of Markdown editing.
 It's available [here](http://github.com/danilofreire/umbertolandia/why-markdown.md).